-This morning we journey four kilometres south of Kandy to visit the Ceylon Tea Museum housed in the 1925-vintage Hantane Tea Factory.
+This morning we journey four kilometres south of Kandy to visit the Ceylon Tea Museum housed in the 1925 vintage Hantane Tea Factory.
 The museum, which was recently refurbished, contains good exhibits on tea pioneers James Taylor and Thomas Lipton, as well as old items of machinery once used in the refining of tea.
 A tea café occupies its entire fourth floor.
-In the landscaped grounds surrounding the museum grow different varieties of teas.
+Different varieties of teas grow in the landscaped grounds surrounding the museum.

 Udawalawe -1 night